inkarkat/vim-IndentConsistencyCop/README.md

   If tabstop is non-standard, anyway, we rather modify tabstop than turning on softtabstop.

-### TODO

-- Define autocmds to remove the highlighting if it isn't in scope any more (e.g. remove search pattern when buffer is changed, remove error highlighting and folding if another file is loaded into the buffer via :e).
-- Allow user to override wrongly found consistent setting (e.g. 'sts1' instead of 'tab'), by specifying the correct setting in the :IndentConsistencyCop call.
-(Overriding is already offered in the cop's dialog.)

 ### CONTRIBUTING

 Report any bugs, send patches, or suggest features via the issue tracker at